-He earned his Bachelor’s degree in Biology from Harvard followed by a MD from the University of Chicago.
-Dr. Calderwood completed an internal medicine residency at Brigham and Women’s Hospital, an infectious diseases fellowship at Brigham and Women’s Hospital and Massachusetts General Hospital, and a MPH degree program at the Harvard School of Public Health with a focus on Clinical Effectiveness.
-He started his career on staff at Brigham and Women’s Hospital where he directed the hospital’s antimicrobial stewardship program, was one of the hospital epidemiologists, and was a research investigator in the Therapeutic Research and Infectious Disease Epidemiology group in the Harvard Medical School Department of Population Medicine.
+He started his career on staff at Brigham and Women's Hospital where he directed the hospital's antimicrobial stewardship program, was one of the hospital epidemiologists, and was a research investigator in the Therapeutic Research and Infectious Disease Epidemiology group in the Harvard Medical School Department of Population Medicine.
 This research involved collaborations with the Centers for Disease Control and Prevention, the Centers for Medicare & Medicaid Services, and the Agency for Healthcare Research and Quality.

 David De Gijsel, MD, MSc, MPH, works on the intersection of poverty and health.
 Currently, he focuses on the infectious complications of injection drug use, specifically on new care models for the integrated treatment of hepatitis C in people who inject drugs.
 He has been involved in global health education and service delivery in various African countries.

 David hails from the Netherlands, where he completed medical school at the University of Amsterdam.
 He completed his residency in Internal Medicine and Primary Care at Montefiore Medical Center/Albert Einstein College of Medicine in the Bronx, NY.
 He stayed at Montefiore as an internist for several years before spending two years in Kigali, Rwanda, teaching Rwandan medical students and residents through the Human Resources for Health Program.
 Upon his return to the U.S., he came to Dartmouth-Hitchcock for a fellowship in Infectious Disease and a residency in Leadership Preventive Medicine.
 He holds appointments as Assistant Professor at the Geisel School of Medicine and at The Dartmouth Institute for Health Policy & Clinical Practice.